SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Frontpoint Keypad closeup

 Your entire home security system is easily accessible through the Frontpoint app.
-You can arm your system, receive alerts, adjust settings, and watch a livestream from one of your cameras.
-Alerts can let you know if the FedEx person is dropping off that package you’ve been waiting for or there’s a porch pirate lurking while you’re at the office.
-In fact, with customized alerts, you may not even have to check the app.
-For example, you can get a Door Open notification right on your lock screen.
+You can arm your system, receive alerts, adjust settings, and watch your cameras’ live feeds.
+Customized alerts can tell you if the FedEx person just dropped off a package or if you forgot to lock your door after getting home from work.

 Frontpoint App